fundaese/Countries/README.md

 # Countries
- This project was developed with Kotlin using new technologies etc. MVVM, Retrofit, RXJava
+ This project was developed with Kotlin using new technologies etc. MVVM, Retrofit, RXJava, Room and Coroutine.